alok1929/major_project/readme.md

 # The crux of it:

-train.py was used to train the model
+- train.py was used to train the model

-so the kaggle dataset csv file had the correct angles for each workout, and what doing it wrong also looks like
+- So the kaggle dataset csv file had the correct angles for each workout.
+Here is that dataset: https://www.kaggle.com/datasets/mohamedkhapiry/rehab24-6

-used that csv, put it into a RandomForestClassifier ml model and trained it, which takes in angles and tells if workout is correct or not
+- Used that csv, put it into a RandomForestClassifier ml model and trained it, which takes in angles and tells if workout is correct or not

-yolo detects the angles and sends it to that model (simple)
+- Yolo detects the angles and sends it to that model (simple)

 ## Right now what's happening: